 Quite honestly these shows are of poor taste, a total waste of money and to be avoided.
 They certainly don't offer more than an average to weak laugh ha! ha! depending on how you look at it.
 Should you be anything like myself and your curiosity gets the better of you, then go on and give it a try.
 After all this you will understand exactly what I had come to discover.
 Dare I say...I told you so.

 Touts are not limited to the locals either.
-In Pattaya and Phuket, you may come across foreign back-packers who have run out of money, trying to excite you with all kinds of free gifts.
-You end up filling out all sorts of questionnaire forms that ultimately lead you to some kind of time-share that you may not be interested in anyway.
-After all you are on holiday!
+In Pattaya and Phuket, you may come across foreign backpackers who have run out of money, trying to excite you with all kinds of free gifts.
+You end up filling out all sorts of questionnaire forms that ultimately lead you to some kind of time-share that you may not be interested in any way.
+After all, you are on holiday!
 Another waste of time and energy.
-Unless you're looking for time-share, simply ignore and walk away.
+Unless you're looking for a timeshare opportunity, simply ignore and walk away.

 The worst for me are the so tailor touts.
 Again, you will find them in the cities and at all the seaside resorts on every street corner and then some.
 They appear everywhere at all times of the day and night.
 You may even encounter them on to way to your favourite beach spot during the middle of the day.
 It is hot and you are on holiday, so who in their right mind wants to buy a suit at this time of the day.

 Tailor touts are pests and they always insist on shaking your hand as you walk past.
 Again, after you've encountered several on the same street, it's hard sometimes not to be rude to them.
 These touts get abused all day long, which they simply ignore until they get a catch.